m-osource/AISE/README.md

 ### 🏎️ The Ubiquitous Guardian: XDP Layer (Hosted in Box A)
 The XDP framework is physically hosted within **Box A (Linux)**, but its filtering activities are isolated from the rest of the operating system and the AI engines.

-* **Isolation & Driver Execution:** XDP operates at the Network Interface Card (NIC) driver level—intercepting packets before they reach the Linux network stack—and executes its tasks by segregating processing onto dedicated CPU hardware cores.
-This ensures that network attacks or traffic spikes do not steal computing resources from AI inference.
+* **Isolation & Driver Execution:** Running in **Native XDP Mode**, the framework operates directly at the Network Interface Card (NIC) driver level—intercepting packets before they reach the Linux network stack.
+Processing is strictly bound to isolated CPU cores (via IRQ affinity pinning) to ensure that network attacks or traffic spikes never starve the AI inference engine of computing resources.
 * **Fast-Path Packet Redirection (`XDP_REDIRECT`):** Validated packets intended for OpenBSD (Box B) bypass the standard Linux kernel network stack and are directly forwarded at the driver/NIC level using **`XDP_REDIRECT`** to the target interface.
 * **Symmetric Ingress Validation:** Ingress requests from the internet undergo continuous header and protocol validation through XDP and OpenBSD `pf` before being delivered to the processing layers.
 * **Dynamic, Ecosystem-Driven DDoS Policies:** XDP applies and updates its DDoS mitigation and rate-limiting (packets-per-second) policies by absorbing real-time instructions and telemetry from the entire ecosystem (semantic alerts from Box A's Gatekeeper and coordinated reactive actions from Box B).